plan-d-io/P1-dongle/README.md

 - P1 level shifter (M5 Atom hardware design available in /hardware)
 - Digital meter with P1 port

 >Currently this is a DIY project.
-If we detect sufficient interest in this project, we might start offering more ready-to-use versions of the dongle for reasonabl prices.
+If we detect sufficient interest in this project, we might start offering more ready-to-use versions of the dongle for reasonable prices.

 ## Build process
 ### Using the Arduino IDE